r-token/outrank-ios/README.md

-# TeamRankings.app
+# Outrank.app

-An iOS/iPadOS/Mac app to help you find how your college football team stacks up against the rest.
+An iOS/iPadOS/macOS app to help you check where your favorite college football teams stack up against the rest.